There is no better way of getting to grips with a device than using it to write about the product.

 In the case of the review model in my hands, the only clue that it isn’t an iPhone 5S is that it has a Rose Gold finish.
 You’d have to be intimate with Apple’s product range to know that colour wasn’t available on the 5 series phones.

-Footnote: Writing the review on an iPhone SE
+Footnote: Writing the iPhone SE review on the phone

 In the end I couldn’t do everything from the phone.
 I had to open the document on my Mac to give it a last proof-read and polish.